ZupIT/ritchie-cli/CONTRIBUTING.md

 ### **Pull request review guidelines**

-If you want to contribute on the quality of the incoming code, try to follow these suggestions for a happy community :smile:
+If you want to contribute on the quality of the incoming code, we would appreciate if you follow these suggestions: :smile:

 - Be suggestive, never impose a correction or criticize your peer.
 Instead of "change this code", go for "what do you think about implementing it this way?"